kmannaraj/Data-Science-Udacity/README.md

 •	Outputs results on the test set
 •	Exports the final model as a pickle file

-# 3. Flask web app Run run.py to run web application
+# 3. Flask web app run.py to run web application

 Open separate terminal window and run env|grep WORK From the output of that, put in the URL that will replace https://SPACEID-3001.SPACEDOMAIN